cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

-Although endgame solving can lead to highly exploitable strategies in some games, it’s shown to have significant benefits in large imperfect information games, especially games where a significant strategic portion of the game is in the endgame.
+Although endgame solving can lead to highly exploitable strategies in some games, it’s shown to have significant benefits in large imperfect information games, especially games where the endgame has is important, which is the case in all poker games, and especially no limit hold'em.

 This technique showed improved performance against the strongest agents from the 2013 ACPC.
 Having better abstractions at the endgame seems intuitively very valuable since this tends to be where it's possible to narrow down opponent hand ranges and where the largest bets tend to be made, since the pot gradually builds up over the betting rounds.

-In 2017, Brown and Sandholm advanced the previous methods by using nested endgame solving in place of action translation in response to off-tree opponent actions.
+In 2017, Brown and Sandholm advanced the previous methods by using nested endgame solving in their Libratus agent in place of action translation in response to off-tree opponent actions.
 This may have made the difference in defeating world class human opponents.

 ### Warm Starting and Regret Pruning
-Also in 2015, Brown and Sandholm found that it is possible to warm start in CFR by using a predetermined strategy and that with a single full traversal of the game tree, CFR is effectively warm started to as many iterations as it would have taken to reach a strategy profile of the same quality as the input strategies, and the
+Also in 2015, Brown and Sandholm found in [Strategy-Based Warm Starting for Regret Minimization Games](https://www.cs.cmu.edu/~noamb/papers/16-AAAI-Strategy-Based.pdf) that it is possible to warm start in CFR by using a predetermined strategy and that with a single full traversal of the game tree, CFR is effectively warm started to as many iterations as it would have taken to reach a strategy profile of the same quality as the input strategies, and the